quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Sending ACK Frames

 Implementations MUST NOT generate packets that only contain ACK frames in response to packets which only contain ACK frames.
-However, they SHOULD acknowledge packets containing only ACK frames when sending ACK frames in response to other packets.
+However, they MUST acknowledge packets containing only ACK frames when sending ACK frames in response to other packets.
 Implementations MUST NOT send more than one ACK frame per received packet that contains frames other than ACK frames.
 Packets